 Consumer guarantees and warranties

-Most products and services people buy or hire come with automatic consumer guarantees – goods or services work and do what they claim to do.
+Most products and services people buy or hire come with automatic consumer guarantees – that is, goods or services work and do what they claim to do.

 Guarantees and warranties video - Consumer and Business Services (provided in several languages).

 Consumer guarantees outline a set of rights and responsibilities for products that consumers buy.

 - match the description, sample or demonstration model

 - be fit for their intended purpose